SumoLogic/sumologic-documentation/docs/cloud-siem/cse-ingestion/sumo-logic-ingest-mapping.md

 ## Configure Sumo Logic Ingest Mapping in CSE

-In this step, you configure a Sumo Logic Ingest Mapping in CSE for the source category assigned to your source or collector you configured in [Step 2](./ztConfigure_a_Sumo_Logic_Ingest_Mapping.md "Send Data from Sumo Logic to CSE").
+In this step, you configure a Sumo Logic Ingest Mapping in CSE for the source category assigned to your source or collector you configured.
 The mapping tells CSE the information it needs to select the right mapper to process messages that have been tagged with that source category.

 1. Click the gear icon, and select **Sumo Logic** under **Integrations**.
     ![integrations-sumologic.png](/img/cloud-siem-enterprise/integrations-sumologic.png)
 1. On the **Sumo Logic Ingest Mappings** page, click **Create**.
     ![ingest-mappings.png](/img/cloud-siem-enterprise/ingest-mappings.png)
 1. On the **Create Sumo Logic Mapping** popup:
     1. **Source Category**.
-Enter the category you assigned to the HTTP Source or Hosted Collector in [Step 2](./ztConfigure_a_Sumo_Logic_Ingest_Mapping.md "Send Data from Sumo Logic to CSE").
+Enter the category you assigned to the HTTP Source or Hosted Collector.
     1. **Format**.
 Follow the instructions for the type of messages your source collects:
         * [Unstructured messages with a syslog header](#unstructured-messages-with-a-syslog-header)
         * [Unstructured messages without a syslog header](#unstructured-messages-without-a-syslog-header)